-The human image is the leitmotiv in the collection of Beelden aan Zee.
+The human image is the leitmotiv in the collection of museum Beelden aan Zee.
 The collection holds work from sculptors as diverse as Armando, Stephan Balkenhol, Iris Le Rütte, Tony Cragg, Per Kirkeby, Giacomo Manzú, Kiki Smith, Igor Mitoraj, Jan Meefout, Berlinde De Bruyckere, Shinkichi Tajiri and Cornelis Zitman.

-Uniquely situated just off the world renowned boulevard of Scheveningen, many of the museums terraces and presentation rooms overlook the North Sea.
+Uniquely situated just off the world-renowned boulevard of Scheveningen, many of the museum's terraces and presentation rooms overlook the North Sea.
 Discover more about the acclaimed architecture of Wim Quist in this page about the museums building.